-It goes without saying that a combination of neural networks and behavior analysis is a cutting-edge technology, one that is expected to grow and refine itself with incredible pace.
+It goes without saying that a combination of high-speed processing neural networks and behavior analysis is a cutting-edge technology, one that is expected to grow and refine itself with incredible pace.
 We are excited to follow this trend and bring you the very fruits of this study.

 DISCLAIMER: No faces or emotions were harmed in the making of this article.
 All faces are properties of their respective owners.

 How to install the camera to use Emotion recognition

 Here are the ways to increase the successful recognition rate:

 • You can place the camera as close as possible to the area where you need to detect emotions in (preferably at right angle to the face)

 • Place camera at right angle, face should occupy a large part of the frame

 • Lighting should not be very dim or with a lot of flashes (you can use special HLC (High Light Compensation) cameras (often marked ‘For LPR/ANPR’))

 • Use long-focus objective for a better view